 - a bit of fried onions

 - pieces of nori (Japanese seaweeds)

 - Cook the soft-boiled eggs.
 Bring water to a boil in a kettle.
 Carefully place the eggs in a small saucepan with a generous amount of sea salt and pour the hot water over.
 Start the fire.
-When it comes to a boil in the saucepan with the eggs, turn down to low heat.
-After a few seconds, when it comes to a simmer, time 4 minutes and 30 seconds, then stop the heating and immediately cool down under very cold water.
+When it comes to a boil in the saucepan with the eggs, cover with a lid and turn off the heat.
+Time 3 minutes and 30 seconds, then immediately cool down under very cold water.

-- In the meantime, prepare the pulled chicken.
+- Next, prepare the pulled chicken.
 If you need to boil raw chicken before pulling it by yourself, do not boil with salt.

 - In a medium sized saucepan, pour the sesame oil and throw in the prepared pulled chicken for a minute or two.

 - Take the chicken out and keep it on the side, then pour the unsalted chicken stock (or like me, 1 liter of water with half a dehydrated cube of chicken stock, the ones we have in Europe).